jahaltom/mtDNA-Pre-term-birth-association-/Spike-Ins/README.md

 haplogrepCompOUT: Haploghrep3 results from whole mtDNA (Haplogroups.tsv) combined with haplogrep results from positons of interest.

 ConfPlot.py: Takes in haplogrepCompOUT and makes confusion matrix (ConfPlot.png).
 Switch between % based and count based CM by switching the #s in ConfPlot.py.
-Below is the % based.
+Below is set to the % based.

 ```
 #To make count based CM